• Skip to primary navigation

 Easy Method:

 Using a stand mixer is the fastest and easiest way to shred pork (or chicken).
-Place the cooked meat in the mixing bowl, attach the flat beater paddle into the mixer and lock the lever., Turn the mixer to medium speed and let it run for approximately 30 seconds, or until the meat has shredded.
+Place the cooked meat in the mixing bowl, attach the flat beater paddle to the mixer, and lock the lever.
+Turn the mixer to medium speed and let it run for approximately 30 seconds or until the meat has shredded.

-If you’re serious about pulled pork and will be making it on a regular basis, get a pair of Meat Claws aka Bear Claws.
+If you’re serious about pulled pork and will be making it on a regular basis, get a pair of meat claws.

 white bowl of pulled pork in barbecue sauce